Sevast-st/bega_mon/README.md

     ```

 3.  **Configure environment variables:**
     Create a `.env` file in the root directory and add the following configuration.
-You will need an RPC URL for an Ethereum-compatible chain (e.g., from Infura or Alchemy).
+You will need an RPC URL for an Ethereum-compatible chain (e.g., from [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/)).

-    *Note: The `.env` file contains sensitive information and should be added to your `.gitignore` to prevent committing it to version control.*
+    *Note: The `.env` file may contain sensitive information and should be added to your `.gitignore` to prevent committing it to version control.*

     ```env
     # .env file